 Check to see what kind of customer service the manufacturer has provided in the past.

-Along the same lines, check out
+Along the same lines, check out review of the warranty.

 If you’re thinking about purchasing a plan from a third party, be sure to review what people have said about the company.

 Your homeowner’s or rental insurance may cover certain items.
 Check out the terms of your insurance to find out what is covered.